- What is the Year of Food and Farming?

 - I’ve registered my interest in the Year of Food and Farming on this website – what happens next?

-We will email you updates, once the Year begins, about what's happening during the
+- If you are a school (or similar group working with young people): - We will email you updates, once the Year begins, about what's happening during the

 Year of Food and Farming in your area.
 If you have filled in the 'Our plans' form,